Hartwig-Group/AbbVie-CN-Couplings-QSRR-and-HTE/README.md

-# Unleashing the Power of Potassium 2-Ethylhexanoate as a Mild and Soluble Base for Pd-catalyzed C-N Cross-Coupling
+# Unleashing the Power of Potassium 2‑Ethylhexanoate as a Mild and Soluble Base for Pd-Catalyzed C−N Cross-Coupling
 <p align="center">
   <img src="img/toc.png" alt="toc" width="60%">
 </p>